 Nothing Pretty About It

-There was nothing pretty about the six rounds of chemo that caused extreme fatigue and nausea.
+There was nothing pretty about my breast cancer treatment like the six rounds of chemo that caused extreme fatigue and nausea.
 A pretty pink ribbon was the last thing on my mind as I hugged the toilet, unable to keep anything down.
 I often curled up on the couch wrapped up in a huge pink blanket, worn out and aching from chemo and my Neulasta shot.

 I was far from “tickled pink” as I spent much of my time in and out of doctors’ offices.
 I spent weeks with surgical drains and the discomfort of tissue expanders.
 I was a ball of emotions.
 I was 28 years old being asked whether I wanted to have “simple mastectomy” or “nipple sparing.”
 Words like infertility, tamoxifen and oophorectomy were being thrown at me.
 I was overwhelmed trying to process it all.